mesa1014/Rat_Stomach_Sim/README.md

 ```
   heroku create -a rat-stomach-app
 ```
-  sometimes you need to login.
-If necessary it asks you to type:
+  sometimes you need to log in.
+If necessary, it asks you to type:

   ```
   heroku login
   ```

-- check whether remote has been changed to heroku:
+- check whether the remote has been changed to Heroku:

 ```
   git remote -v